 Whatever your headache, you’ll be glad to know that you’re in the right place.
 As experts & industry-leaders, our team understand your biggest concerns & most frequently asked questions, & they’re on-hand ready to answer them.

 Not sure about legal regulations, trying to solve a problem or simply need some design inspiration?
-Check out our carefully-compiled list of FAQs below, or browse our gallery.
+Check out our carefully-compiled list of FAQs below, or browse our case studies.

 How does one way / two-way film work?

 The reality is quite different than simply applying a layer of reflective window film to a pane of glass to achieve “one-way vision”.
 The secret lies not in the film or the glass but the prevailing lighting conditions.

 Buildings with “mirrored” windows are now a common sight in most of our towns & cities.
 This is usually glass treated at the point of manufacture with a reflective coating or windows that have been retrospectively coated with a reflective solar control window film.
 The reason why these windows appear mirrored from the outside yet can be viewed through from the inside is due to their metallised coating & the differential in external & internal light levels.

 Why does a one-way window film not work at night?

 The installation of reflective window film or glass within the external facade of a building does indeed afford privacy to the occupants but only during daylight hours.
 During the hours of darkness with internal lighting in operation, the windows become “see-through” from the outside.

 Because external facing windows often only require “one-way” vision during daylight hours such as offices, night time transparency is not usually an issue.

 Why is the mirror film you installed on my windows not working?